about vista cañas nature & book retreat

 I’m a lifelong Californian—raised in the north and educated in the south.
-During my 33 year hiatus in San Diego, I married, raised two kids, found myself while wandering the world, divorced, fled the burbs, incorporated, and committed to hitting my twilight years without regrets and lots of fascinating stories.
+During my 33 year hiatus in San Diego, I married, raised two kids, found myself while wandering the world, divorced, fled the burbs, incorporated, and committed to hitting my twilight years without regrets and with no shortage of fascinating stories.

 My life has been a dot-to-dot journey that has led me to this mountain on Panamá’s Azuero Peninsula that will be home to my sanctuary.
 Along the way, I managed to excavate my authentic self under layers upon layers of other people’s beliefs, developed a fierce passion for wandering the world and an insatiable hunger for nature, discovered that I cannot breathe in the typical American life, and eventually knew that my destiny was to create a sanctuary that would feed peoples’ souls.

-I look forward to the day when you can join me at my little book and nature retreat!
+I look forward to the day when you can join me at my little nature and book retreat!